SpellarBot/learnjava/javaelastic/ReadMe.md

     ```
 This inverted index is called postings list in **technical terms**.

-more complicated searchs like find words ending with _ing_
+more complicated searches like find words ending with _ing_
 in this case you can reverse the words and save in the inverted index..
 then search with words that have _gni_ i.e. reverse of search string _ing_..